librefreester/freester/README.md

 ## update history
 ### 25/3/2025
-updated to get song and group automatically from Spotify link
+- updated to get song and group automatically from Spotify link
+- direct link to discogs.com search

 Check also this cool project: